How to play Hyve Touch Synth.

 - Tremolo/Pan Hyve’s contol over placement of the sounds within the stereo field adds another dimension to your playing.
 When playing a note on the keys, tilt your finger left or right to place the note in the stereo field.
 Rock your finger back a forth for a stereo tremolo.
 On the Hyve grid, press a shape lightly and the notes start in a soft stereo split.
 As you press harder they get louder and merge together in the center.

 - Pitch Bend Hyve’s pitch bend is somewhat awkwardly placed.
 (It would more ergonomically be positioned above the keys.)
-Still, touching, wiggly etc. will give you some useful bends and vibrato that can take on the characteristics of pulse-width modulation.
+Still, touching, wiggling, tapping etc. will give you some useful bends, tweedles and vibrato that can take on the characteristics of pulse-width modulation.
 Try playing a chord on the Hyve and bending just one of the notes in it.
 (It has the most obvious effect when the root is bent and very subtle effects when the 2nd and 3rd notes of the chord are bent.

 All these nuances can take a while to master, but once learned, they can really enhance your musical expression.

 While Hyve makes the complexities of music easy, playing can be even simpler than that.
 Tap or slide up and down or back and forth across the grid and keys with the pad of one finger and you really can’t play a wrong note or wrong chord.
 But since Hyve is ripe for ambient and experimental music, forget about being an artist like Bach and think more in terms of being an artist like Jackson Pollack: Ditch convention and try moving randomly with multiple fingers or even use the palm of your hand.
 You can even play drones by blowing with a straw on the circuitboard.
 So much can be accomplished with the tiny 5" by 6" device, you’ll be amazed at what you can come up with when you unthink music entirely.